jarun/googler/README.md

 >**16 Aug, 2015**
 > - Use https
 > - Handle google redirections (error 302)
-> - Showing first line of search result text snippet
+> - Show full text snippet of search results
 > - Unicode in URL works
 > - Colour output by default, -C now disables it (toggled)
 > - The first URL now correctly opens in browser with -j switch